Why catching different species of fish helps you progress

 Different behaviors

-Each species has a particular behavior in terms of habitat, migration, behaviour and feeding.
-Some are pelagic, others benthic, tunas will hunt for food while carps will "pick" their food.
+Each species has its own specific behavior in terms of habitat, migration, behaviour and feeding.
+Some are pelagic, others benthic; tuna will hunt for food, while carp will "gather" their food.

-If I voluntarily took two species with a very specific and distinct behavior, a certain number have multiple behaviors and which join in several points.
-Thus, what you can learn about the behavior of white fish in fresh water can be reinvested in the sea to track the gilthead bream.
+While I've deliberately chosen two species with very specific and distinct behaviours, a number of them have multiple behaviours that are similar in several respects.
+So what you can learn about the behaviour of white fish in freshwater can be reinvested on the seashore to track gilthead bream.

 Les montages et analyses des spots en eau douce pour la carpe peuvent être réinvestis en mer pour la dorade royale.

-The set-ups and analyses of freshwater spots for carp can be reinvested in the sea for gilthead bream.
+Set-ups and analyses of freshwater spots for carp can be reinvested at sea for gilthead bream.

 Different techniques

-From the two previous points come particular approaches and consequently specific techniques that you must master.
-It is obvious that fishing black bass with a rubber jig in the cover will not help you on a school of mackerel, but the day you go to the Amazon to track down the ammara, you will be surprised by the efficiency of a soft lure skippered under the foliage.
-In the same way, every trick you can learn while fishing for sea bass on the surface can be effective on pike or jacks in similar contexts.
+The above two points lead to particular approaches and therefore specific techniques that you need to master.
+It's obvious that fishing black-bass with a rubber jig in the cover won't help you on a school of mackerel, but the day you go to the Amazon to stalk the aimara, you'll be surprised at the effectiveness of a soft lure skippered under the foliage.
+In the same way, every trick you pick up while surface fishing for sea bass will prove effective on pike or trevally in similar situations.

 More articles on the theme